EgonzalezTech/EgonzalezTech/README.md

 # 👋 Hi there!
 I'm Edwin Gonzalez

-I'm a Full Stack Developer passionate about building smart and modern web solutions using the JavaScript and Python ecosystems.
-I enjoy tackling challenging problems, learning something new every day, and collaborating with others to bring ideas to life.
+I’m a passionate and dedicated Full Stack Developer currently pursuing a diploma in Web Development and Internet Applications at Algonquin College.
+My technical toolkit includes React, Next.js, Node.js, JavaScript, Python, Django, PostgreSQL, and MySQL , allowing me to build robust, scalable, and user-centered web applications from end to end.

 ---